keepthinker/study-notes/JVM.md

 - **WAITING**: Thread state for a waiting thread.
 A thread is in the waiting state due to calling one of the following methods:  **Object.wait() with no timeout**,  **Thread.join no timeout**, **LockSupport.park** A thread in the waiting state is waiting for another thread to perform a particular action.
 For example, a thread that has called Object.wait() on an object is waiting for another thread to call Object.notify() or Object.notifyAll() on that object.
 A thread that has called Thread.join() is waiting for a specified thread to terminate.
 - **TIMED_WAITING**: Thread state for a waiting thread with a specified waiting time.
 A thread is in the timed waiting state due to calling one of the following methods **with a specified positive waiting time: Thread.sleep  Object.wait, Thread.join with timeout LockSupport.parkNanos, LockSupport.parkUntil.**
-- **TERMINATED**:Thread state for a terminated thread.The thread has completed execution.
+- **TERMINATED**:Thread state for a terminated thread.
+The thread has completed execution.

 ## 线程状态变化
 ![image](https://www.uml-diagrams.org/examples/state-machine-example-java-6-thread-states.png)